Rebuilding the South Side

 What was once a needle-infested area is now homes that hold families and hope!
 From the green spaces for kids to play to providing a way for families to have safe affordable housing…it’s all good and beautiful.

 Labor Temple Hall

-From a pigeon infested space to 17 sweet IKEA-like apartments and houses for the CLDI staff.
+From a pigeon infested space to 17 sweet IKEA-like apartments and offices for the CLDI staff.
 We resurrected the Gathering Place (an affordable venue) and invested millions of dollars into a once-blighted corner.

 Revitalizing the South Side

 This affordable, ADA-compliant housing complex will allow seniors on the South Side to safely age in place with dignity.
 We break ground in Summer of 2021 to build 6 beautiful, ground floor apartments.